ng-girls/todo-list-tutorial-french/installations.md

 This can take a while, since many packages are being downloaded from the web and installed.

-Now enter the new folder that Angular-CLI created for this project:
+Now enter the new folder that the Angular CLI created for this project:

 ```text
 cd todo-list